-Matthew Voss, a senior in statistics with minors in political science, economics, mathematics and computer science, is continuing to collect data under the direction of Kelly Winfrey, assistant professor with the Greenlee School of Journalism and Communication and coordinator of research and outreach for the Catt Center.
+Arin Johnson, a sophomore in criminal justice studies, and Abby Mankins, a senior in political science and environmental studies, are continuing to collect data under the direction of Kelly Winfrey, assistant professor with the Greenlee School of Journalism and Communication and coordinator of research and outreach for the Catt Center.
 The most recently published results of the Gender Balance Project for county boards (PDF) and municipal boards (PDF) can be found on the Catt Center’s website, as well as a list of states with gender balance legislation (PDF).
 You can also read research surrounding gender balance legislation.

 Visit the Friends of the ICSW’s Talent Bank Database